rabbitmq/rabbitmq-common/README.md

 perspective it's a normal exit, whilst from supervisor's perspective, it's an abnormal exit.

-5. Normal, and {shutdown, _} exit reasons are all treated the same (i.e. are regarded as normal exits)
+5. Normal, and {shutdown, _} exit reasons are all treated the same (i.e. are regarded as normal exits).

-6. Rename the module to supervisor3
+6. Rename the module to supervisor3.

-7. Introduce post_init callback
+7. Introduce post_init callback.
+If init/1 callback returns 'post_init', supervisor3 process will start normally and sent a loopback message to self.
+In handler for that message it will call Callback:post_init/1.
+This is a common pattern for gen_server implemented in supervisor.
+This can be used in scenarios when a supervisor during init phase needs to talk to some remote resource which could be unavailable.
+If it crashes in init/1, top level supervisor will not try to restart it.

-8. Call os:timestamp/0 and timer:now_diff/2 for timestamps
+8. Call os:timestamp/0 and timer:now_diff/2 for timestamps.

-9. Ignore delayed retry in MaxR accumulation
+9. Ignore delayed retry in MaxR accumulation.

 Modifications 1-5 are (C) 2010-2013 GoPivotal, Inc.